saturnlighting/literature-review/README.md

 trails and walk on foot paths after dark when they are lit than when they are unlit”.

+This supported previous work which “indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists” (Uttley and Fotios 2017).

 “Some bicyclists favor routes which are planted with street trees or installed with street lights” (Chen, Shen, and Childress 2018).

-This supported previous work which “indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists” (Uttley and Fotios 2017).

 Using self-reported commuting data, Lin Yang et al. (2017) found that individuals living in neighbourhoods with higher density of street light were more likely to active commuting.

-In a review of forty two quantitative studies that estimated association between neighbourhood build environment and active travel in older adults, Cerin et al. (2017) observed positive associations with availability of street lights.
+In a review of forty two quantitative studies that estimated association between neighbourhood built environment and active travel in older adults, Cerin et al. (2017) observed positive associations with availability of street lights.

-“Cycle tracks were valued the most, followed by street lighting and bicycle lanes” (Poorfakhraei and Rowangould 2015).
+In a paper that estimated welfare change associated with improvements in urban bicycling facilities, Poorfakhraei and Rowangould (2015) found that “cycle tracks were valued the most, followed by street lighting, and bicycle lanes”.

-“Respondents reported good lighting is the most important facilitator of walking and cycling” (Lee and Moudon 2008).
+Respondents in a study that examined if neighbourhood environments were associated with walking and cycling, reported that good lighting at night is an important facilitator of cycling (Lee and Moudon 2008).

 ## Cycling collisions and lighting

-One of the main reasons that cycling decreases in the dark is because cyclists need to see obstacles on the road and be seen by other road users.
+One of the main reasons that cycling decreases at night is cyclists’ fear of not being seen in the dark and thus being hit by a motorised vehicle (reference needed).
+The probability of suffering a traffic collision in the dark among pedestrians and cyclists is much greater than among other road users (e.g. Wiratama et al. (2022); Samerei et al.

-The probability of suffering a traffic collision in the dark among pedestrians and cyclists is much greater than among other road users (reference needed).
-Not only the frequency but also the severity of injury is higher at night-time (reference needed).
+(2021)).
+Not only the frequency of injuries but also their severity is higher at night-time (Asgarzadeh et al. 2018; Wang, Lu, and Lu 2015).

-“The joint effect of heavy vehicles and diminished light conditions was associated with a 71% increased probability of sustaining KSIs” (Wiratama et al. 2022).
+“Certainly lighting condition is directly related with visibility which primarily affects the risk of accidents, but also affects severity due to lack of evasive action (e.g. driver did not see bicyclist) which leads to greater impact and thus severity” (Kim et al. 2007).

+Wiratama et al. (2022) found that children pedestrians and cyclists “involved in backover crashes with heavy vehicles and diminished light conditions had a 71% higher risk of sustaining Killed or seriously injured than those involved in crashes with other vehicles and optimal light conditions”.

 “It is found that unsafeness of interaction between rider and infrastructure depends on lighting and road surface meteorological conditions” (Malik, Dala, and Busawon 2022).

-“It was observed that the factors that increase the risk of fatalities and serious injuries of bicyclists (FSI) in all clusters are: elderly bicyclist, not using a helmet, and darkness condition” (Samerei et al.
+Samerei et al. (2021) found “that the factors that increase the risk of fatalities and serious injuries of bicyclists in all clusters are elderly bicyclist, not using a helmet, and darkness condition”.
-2021).

 A study on bicycle-motor vehicle crashes found that “crashes in low light conditions and during early morning hours are more likely to